privacycg/requestStorageAccessFor/README.md

 Other potential embeddee opt-in mechanisms, especially for those user agents that do not support Related Website Sets, could include:

-*   Specification of a `.well-known` configuration that can be checked to ensure embeddee opt-in.
+*   Specification of a `.well-known` configuration or API that can be checked to ensure embeddee opt-in.
 *   Checking the passed-in origin against the origin of the script making the call.

 Note that these call-time opt-in mechanisms are largely to avoid abuse of prompting.
 The wording of any prompts would then also be critical: it should be clear which domain is requesting access for whom.